msahilm-org/webapp/README.md

 Domain name added: demo.sahilmattoo.me
 This domain name can be used to access the application

+## Assignment 7
+Cloudwatch introduced for logs and metrics monitoring.
+Statsd is used for implementing this.

 | Name | NEU ID | Email Address
 |------| --- |----------------------------
 | Sahil Mattoo | 002968582 | mattoo.s@northeastern.edu